Inverse Primakoff Scattering for Axionlike Particle Coupling: Abstract

 \section{Abstract}

-Axionlike Particles (ALPs) can be produced in the Sun and is a viable candidate to the Cosmological Dark Matter.
-It can decay to two photons or interact with matter via Inverse Primakoff (IP) scattering.
-We identify inelastic channels to the IP-processes due to atomic excitation and ionization.
-Their cross sections are derived with full electromagnetic fields of atomic charge and current densities, and computed by well-benchmarked atomic many-body methods.
-Limits on ALP couplings with the photons are derived.
-New parameter space of ALP masses between 1~eV to 1~MeV not accessible to previous laboratory experiments is probed and excluded.
-The sensitivity reach in future experimental projects is projected.
+Axionlike particles (ALPs) can be produced in the Sun, and are considered viable candidates for the cosmological dark matter (DM).
+It can decay into two photons or interact with matter.
+We identify new inelastic channels of inverse Primakoff processes due to atomic excitation and ionization.
+Their cross sections are derived by incorporating full electromagnetic fields of atomic charge and current densities, and computed by well-benchmarked atomic many-body methods.
+Complementing data from the underground XENONnT and surface TEXONO experiments are analyzed.
+Event rates and sensitivity reaches are evaluated with respect to solar- and DM-ALPs.
+New parameter space in ALP couplings with the photons versus ALP masses in (1~eV$-$10~keV) not previously accessible to laboratory experiments are probed and excluded with solar-ALPs.
+However, at regions where DM-ALPs have already decayed, there would be no ALP-flux and hence no interactions at the detectors in direct search experiments.
+No physics constraints can be derived.
+Future projects would be able to evade the stability bound and open new observable windows in (100~eV$-$1~MeV) for DM-ALPs.

 \keywords{ Axions, Dark Matter, Inelastic Scattering }